Components

 Wrap a component subtree in try / pending / catch to handle async children.
 While a lazy child or resource is in flight, the pending branch renders; when it resolves, the try body takes over; if it rejects — or any child throws synchronously — catch runs.
 Both pending and catch are optional and can be used independently.

 Async work itself is expressed using the target's own lazy-loading primitive — lazy() from react, preact/compat, or solid-js, defineVaporAsyncComponent() on Vue Vapor, and trackAsync() on Ripple.
-In Solid, Vue, and Ripple targets, component bodies are synchronous and do not allow inline await.
-On React and Preact, top-level component-body await is supported and TSRX emits an async component function.
+In Solid, Vue, and Ripple targets, returned TSRX templates are synchronous and do not allow inline await.
+On React and Preact, template-body await is supported and TSRX emits an async component function.

 React/Preact note: for await...of is not supported inside component templates.
 Use an upstream async helper and render the resolved data.